Pennsieve/dbmigrate-go/README.md

 configure the database connection for migrations.

 You will also need to create a [Migration Source](https://github.com/golang-migrate/migrate?tab=readme-ov-file#migration-sources) to read migration files.
-The examples above all use `io/fs` but migration source types are available.
+The examples above all use `io/fs` but other migration source types are available.

 See [Migration Files](https://github.com/golang-migrate/migrate?tab=readme-ov-file#migration-files) for naming and writing migration files.